OkulusDev/dwarf/README.md

 # dwarf
-Software for studying ELF files in Python using lief
+Software for parsing and manipulating ELF files